mainIine/foe-helper-docs/en/module/potions/README.md

 ![Icon](./.images/icon-inactive.png)

-The **Battle Potions** module shows an icon in the top-right corner of the screen when a potion effect is active.
-It displays the **shortest remaining active boost** and, when hovered over, shows a **summary of all potions in your inventory**.
+The **Battle Potions** module shows an icon in the top-right corner of the screen.
+When a potion effect is active it displays the **shortest remaining active boost** and, when hovered over, shows a **summary of all potions in your inventory**.

 ## Menu Overview